media-comp/2022-CapsuleNetwork/README.md

                         the upper difference bound for the target value, 0.25 by default
 ```

 You can also visualize the reconstruction through `capsule_net_ui`.
 Move to the `capsule_net_ui` folder and run the following command.
 Then open the prompt url in your browser.
+However, a trained model is needed.
+The `app.py` will load `model` folder in the root directory.

 ```
 python app.py